Abdulwahab-12/pockets_kras_assessment/README.md

-# KRAS Binding Pocket Dynamics: Rayca Assessment
+# KRAS Binding Pocket Dynamics: Assessment

 ## Overview
 This repository contains the computational pipeline for detecting and characterizing binding pockets in the KRAS protein using Fpocket, followed by a 100 ns Molecular Dynamics (MD) simulation using GROMACS to analyze pocket stability and druggability.